How can an EPOS system help take your business to the next level?

-If you’ve bought something from a shop in the last 20 years, anything at all, anywhere, then chances are you’ve come into contact with an EPOS system.
-They’re now commonplace in businesses all over the world, from Tipperary to Timbuktu, having replaced traditional till systems as a means of processing transactions and securing cash.
+If you’ve bought something from a shop in the last 20 years, then chances are you’ve come into contact with an EPOS (Electronic Point of Sale) system.
+They’re now commonplace in businesses all over the world, from Tipperary to Timbuktu, and have replaced traditional till systems as a way to process transactions and secure cash.
+EPOS benefits for your business go beyond just improving the way you take payments.

-If you’re reading this you’re probably human and have at some point in your life made a mistake.
-We’ve all been guilty of them, but as a business owner, mistakes can cost you money.
+We're all human and we've all messed up at some point.
+But as a business owner, mistakes can cost you money.
 In the past, something as simple as a miscommunication regarding pricing could gift one happy customer the deal of the century and leave you out of pocket.
 No longer so.

 An EPOS system minimises the risk of human error.
-Products are logged and easily navigated to via category folders.
-Specific product discounts and bundle promotions are applied centrally using back office software, ensuring pricing is applied consistently by staff - and across multiple payment terminals.
+You can log products and easily navigate to them via category folders.
+And you can apply specific product discounts and bundle promotions centrally using your EPOS system's back office software.
+Which means you can apply consistent pricing across multiple payment terminal, for all your staff.

 EPOS systems allow for multiple user logins, at no extra cost.
 You’ve probably seen bar staff pull a little magnet from their waistband on a retractable cord and tag it onto the till as they serve you.
 That’s telling the EPOS system who to attribute the transaction to.
 At the end of the day (or even the hour, if you want to get granular about it) the system will then be able to produce a report showing all the transactions carried out by that staff member.